List of The Hitchhiker's Guide to the Galaxy characters: Deep Thought

 On radio, Deep Thought was voiced by Geoffrey McGivern.
 On television and in the LP re-recording of the radio series, it was voiced by Valentine Dyall.
-In the feature film Deep Thought's voice was provided by actress Helen Mirren.
+In the feature film, Deep Thought's voice was provided by actress Helen Mirren.

 In the television series, Deep Thought was shaped like a massive black metal trapezoid with a yellow rectangular display that blinked on and off in time with the computer's speaking.
 The timing of the light's flashing was done on set by author Douglas Adams.
 Valentine Dyall's voice was dubbed in later.

 In the feature film, it appears as a large, vaguely humanoid computer, with a gigantic head supported, as if in bored repose, by two arms and has a female voice (provided by actress Helen Mirren).
 This particular version of Deep Thought likes to watch television in her spare time and late in the film can also be seen to have the Apple Computer logo above her eye.
 This is a reference to Adams being a fan and advocate of the Apple Macintosh.
 It is also revealed that, in the intervening time, Deep Thought was commissioned by an intergalactic consortium of angry housewives to create the Point of View Gun, a weapon that causes any man it is used on to see things from the firer's point-of-view, regardless of the firer's gender (due to it being originally used by those housewives having got fed up with ending arguments with their husbands with the phrase "You just don't get it, do you?").

 IBM's chess-playing computer Deep Thought was named in honour of this fictional computer.

 Deep Thought can be seen inscribed on a computer in the NORAD VI area of the 1992 computer game The Journeyman Project.

 Dionah Carlinton Housney

 Dionah appears in And Another Thing... by Eoin Colfer.
-Dionah is one of Zaphod Beeblebrox's favorite singer/prostitutes.
-She appears out of nowhere in the 'Heart of Gold' starship and sings Zaphod a cryptic song about the entrance to the planet Asgard.
+Dionah is one of Zaphod Beeblebrox's favourite singer/prostitutes.
+She appears out of nowhere in the "Heart of Gold" starship and sings Zaphod a cryptic song about the entrance to the planet Asgard.
 Zaphod does not understand the song.
 She vanishes after saying "oh for Zark's sake" and then turns into an ice sculpture of herself.
-The sculpture soon melts into water, the water droplets rise up into the ceiling and every drop disappears after making a 'oh' sound.
+The sculpture soon melts into water, the water droplets rise up into the ceiling and every drop disappears after making an "oh" sound.
 Zaphod later comments "That girl always could sing".